 The best talent is always highly sought after, whether the employment market is flat or buoyant, so it is vital that your organisation provides a positive experience for candidates who are applying for roles and throughout the entire recruitment process.
 This is the best way you can ensure that you secure the right people for your organisation.

 Where you place your job ad and how it is presented plays a critical role in attracting the right talent.
 There is nothing worse than a vague job spec that is littered with typos.
 Indeed the description of the role is the biggest influencer on a candidate’s decision as to whether to apply.

 Most organisations use jobs boards and LinkedIn, but experienced recruitment consultancies are still regarded as the most useful source of vacancies by professionals seeking new roles.
 It is important to choose your recruiter wisely – and preferably choose one that has genuine expertise in your sector, so they will be able to handpick the outstanding candidates and really test their knowledge in a preliminary interview.

 Responding to applicants

-Indeed responding quickly to job applications is incredibly important, because candidates can look upon tardy responses as an indication of a lack of interest or just general disorganisation.
+Indeed responding quickly to job applications is incredibly important, because candidates will look upon tardy responses as an indication of a lack of interest or just general disorganisation.
 Worse still, you could miss out on the best candidates if other companies are moving more quickly.